adityagupta37/CredSafe/README.md

 - Great Expectations is scaffolded but not enforced; add suites as you formalize the schema.
 - Replace the demo CSV under `data/demo/` with your own samples.

-## License

-This code is authored by Aditya Gupta (GitHub: @adityagupta37).
-Dataset usage must comply with the original data source’s license.